Courts Increasingly Say Cable Installers Eligible for Overtime Pay

 Wage theft is a growing problem.
 In recent years, each new year sets a new record for FLSA overtime and wage theft claims.
 Why should you and your family be deprived of fair pay?

 We are paid only if we are successful.
-Don’t let another day go by without getting paid.
-For more information, contact one of our overtime law at:
+Don’t let another day go by without getting properly paid for your hard work.
+For more information, contact one of our overtime lawyers at:

 - Washington DC: 202.800.9791,

 - MAIN OFFICE NUMBER Milwaukee: 414.258-2375